Machairodus

-Discovery
+Machairodus (from Ancient Greek μάχαιρα (mákhaira), a type of ancient sword, and ὀδούς (odoús), meaning "tooth") is a genus of large machairodont or saber-toothed cat that lived in Africa and Eurasia during the Middle to Late Miocene, from 12.5 million to 8.7 million years ago.
+It is the animal from which the subfamily Machairodontinae gets its name.
+The genus currently consists of four named species: M. alberidae, M. aphanistus, M. laskerevi, and M. robinsoni.
+The genus is currently usually placed as one of the most basal members of the tribe Homotherini, and the ancestor of later members of the tribe, such as Amphimachairodus.

+The type species of the genus, M. aphanistus, was comparable to tigers in size, weighing 117-285 kg, making it an apex predator of the ecosystems it inhabited.
+Much like some of its relatives such as Homotherium and Amphimachairodus, it may have been gregarious, with males forming coalitions of two or more individuals.
+Although females, may have been solitary.
+It is thought to have hunted relatively large prey, such as the three-toed horse Hipparion.

+History of research and taxonomy

 Machairodus was first named in 1832, by German Naturalist Johann Jakob Kaup.
 Though its remains had been known since 1824, it was believed by Georges Cuvier that the fossils had come from a species of bear, which he called Ursus cultridens (known today as Megantereon) based on composite sample of teeth from different countries, species and geologic ages, leading to what would become a long series of complications.
 Kaup however, recognized the teeth as those of felids and promptly reclassified the existing specimens as Machairodus, including M. cultridens in it.
 The name quickly gained acceptance and by the end of the 19th century, many species of felid or related feliform (such as nimravids) were lumped into the genus Machairodus, including but not limited to Sansanosmilus, Megantereon, Paramachairodus, Amphimachairodus, Nimravides, and Homotherium among others.
 This would eventually turn Machairodus into something of a wastebasket taxon, which would be rectified with the discoveries of more complete skeletons of other machairodonts.